leoaugusto1976/Midterm_Project/README.md

 2. To create the dashboards, we develops these graphs:

-- Number of Accidents Reported by Year and Quarter
+- Traffic Incidents
 Type: Line graph
-This graph illustrates the trend in the number of reported accidents over the years, grouped by quarters.
-It provides insights into how accident occurrences have varied and whether there are any seasonal patterns or trends in accident reporting.
-By examining the data by year and quarter, we can identify periods with higher or lower accident rates and potentially explore factors contributing to these variations.
+This graph provides a monthly overview of traffic incidents, with the X-axis representing each month and the Y-axis indicating the number of reported accidents.
+By visualizing incident trends over time, we can identify monthly variations and patterns in accident frequency, contributing to a better understanding of road safety dynamics.
 [Click here to see the Graph on the Tableau Public website](https://public.tableau.com/app/profile/leo.fonseca/viz/TrafficAccidentsMidtermProject/Sheet1)

 - Number of Accidents Reported by Weekday